Abhi15git/freeschool/README.md

 #### Tech library used:
 1. Material UI & material icons
-2. Redux
+2. socket.io
-3. Google OAuth2
+3. React Icons
-5. React Icons
+4. Axios
-6. Axios
+5. react-router-dom
-7. react-router-dom
+6. Styled Components
-8. Styled Components
+7. 7.Razorpay

 ### Install the packages
 After cloning this repository, the commands required for running this app are